 “The results of this large population-based RCT indicate that vitamin D supplementation given in the dose and frequency we used does not prevent CVD…”

 The researchers go on to point out the study’s main limitation, the use of monthly dosing.
 “However, it remains possible that monthly doses of vitamin D are less effective in preventing disease than daily or weekly doses,” the study stated.

 The researchers explained that the recommendation for vitamin D dosage changed during their study.
 Bolus dosing used to be the typical recommendation, but recent reviews have concluded that vitamin D is more accessible for cells before it becomes hydroxylated into 25(OH)D. In this study, vitamin D would have only been in the blood circulation for several days after each monthly dose.

 The study proposes another reason for the surprising findings.
 Perhaps, another component of sunlight is responsible for the observed relationship between low vitamin D levels and increased risk of CVD.

 While media headlines may claim that vitamin D does not help cardiovascular health, the researchers stated that it’s too soon to draw such a definitive conclusion.

-They stated,“We caution against closure of this topic, given the descriptive epidemiologic findings on inverse associations between solar radiation and CVD with regard to season, latitude, and altitude.”
+“We caution against closure of this topic, given the descriptive epidemiologic findings on inverse associations between solar radiation and CVD with regard to season, latitude, and altitude.”

 The effects of daily or weekly vitamin D supplementation on CVD prevention require further investigation.